adamzvolanek/silver-barnacle/_sources/introduction.md

 In this chapter, we introduce various basic concepts and ideas that are useful throughout the course.
 This includes what a computer is, what are a computers components, basic security guidelines, best practices, and how to use common software used on the job.

-## Introduction Includes:
+## Introduction Includes
 + Lecture 1
   + Lecture 1.1 - What is a Computer?
   + Lecture 1.2 - History of Computing?